FAQ: Volleyball England and the coronavirus

 For non-Volleyball England events, please get in touch with the organiser for updates.

-How do I claim a refund on a cancelled event?
+How do I claim a refund on a cancelled Volleyball England event?

-If you were booked onto an Easter camp and want to request a refund, please contact email@example.com.
+If you were booked onto a camp and want to request a refund, please contact email@example.com.

 Refunds for sitting volleyball event entry fees can be applied by emailing firstname.lastname@example.org.